influxdata/docs-v2/content/influxdb/v2.4/admin/logs.md

 {{% tab-content %}}

 When InfluxDB is run as a service, **stdout** is discarded by default (sent to `/dev/null`).
-To store write logs to a file:
+To write logs to a file:

 1. Open the InfluxDB startup script (`/etc/default/influxdb`) in a text editor.
 2. Set the `STDOUT` environment variable to the path where you want to store